 The "Prevention Triangle": Exercise, Weight Control & Healthy Diet

-While the media often reports on foods that "prevent cancer" and we would love to be told that eating one particular food will prevent cancer, it is unlikely that such a food exists.
+We would love to be told that eating one particular food will prevent cancer but it is unlikely that such a food exists.
 It is more likely that a combination of good foods may have a preventive effect.
 Studies over the years have looked at our diets and what foods, if any, will lead to a lower risk of cancer.
-Fruits and vegetables, whole grains and unprocessed foods have all been promoted as reducing cancer risk.
+Fruits and vegetables, whole grains, and unprocessed foods have all been promoted as reducing cancer risk.
 Unfortunately, studies have not consistently proven this to be true.
 Expert panels state that a diet high in fruits and vegetables "probably" reduces cancer risk, but we just don't know for sure.

 However, a healthy diet plays an important role in a sort of "triangle" of cancer prevention.
-A healthy diet, combined with regular physical activity and maintaining a healthy weight has been shown to reduce cancer risk.
-This triangle is thought to be the second most important step, after not smoking, to preventing cancer.
+A healthy diet, combined with regular physical activity and maintaining a healthy weight makes up this triangle that has been shown to reduce cancer risk.
+This triangle is thought to be the second most important step, after not smoking, to prevent cancer.
+An estimated 20-30% of cancers could be prevented if people incorporated the triangle into their lifestyle!

 Wonder how to get started with an exercise regimen?
 Make it fun and set reasonable goals.
 Find a friend to be a walking partner- you can motivate each other and make the walk more enjoyable.
 Vary the setting; try a park or public garden, use the mall when weather is bad, get creative and keep it interesting!
 Want to pick up the pace?
-Look into local gyms and workout groups, yoga, pilates and swim clubs or YMCAs.
+Look into local gyms and workout groups, yoga, pilates, and swim clubs or YMCAs.
 Start with an attainable goal- if you haven't ever exercised, a walk through the neighborhood is a start.
 Keep increasing your intensity (walk faster, carry weights) and/or distance over time.
 You should discuss your plans with your healthcare provider to be sure your exercise plan is safe for you.
-Get started by learning more at the American Cancer Society and LIVESTRONG.

-A healthy diet, regular physical activity and maintaining a healthy weight have been linked to a lower risk of developing cancer.
+A healthy diet, regular physical activity, and maintaining a healthy weight can lower your risk of developing cancer.
 These three components make up the "cancer prevention triangle".
-They are strongly inter-related and working to improve one can often lead to improvements in another.
+They are strongly interrelated and working to improve one can often lead to improvements in another.
 Use the links below to learn more about this prevention triangle and ways to work towards a healthier you.

 - Eat Healthy and Get Active at the American Cancer Society website.